 - The “Rough-In Test” is done when the system is fully installed (minus register covers) but before the drywall goes up.
 In this case we simply seal up the vent openings.
 The best thing about this test, is it allows you to make needed corrections before the finishes are installed and is the most popular option.

-- If the air-handler is not installed, a “Rough-In” test maybe still be completed but you are only allowed 3 CFM per 100 SF as compared to 4 CFM for the other two.
+- If the air-handler is not installed, a “Rough-In” test may still be completed but you are only allowed 3 CFM per 100 SF as compared to 4 CFM for the other two.
 Please note all the ducts must be in place including the ones that “bolt onto” the air handler.

-- The “Leakage to Outdoors Test” is not acceptable for code compliance but rather is a specialty test required by certain programs like ENERGY STAR and must be done “Post-Construction.”
+- The “Leakage to Outdoors Test” is not acceptable for code compliance but is a specialty test required by certain programs like ENERGY STAR and must be done “Post-Construction.”
 This requires pressurizing the house (using a blower door) & duct system (see above) to 25 Pa & measuring how much CFM of air is required to bring the system up to 25 Pa.

 Additional Info: Duct Testing 101 — Dust Testing FAQ’s for Homeowner’s — Common Duct Leakage Area’s & Methods (aka how to pass the first time (Note: specific area’s and methods start 1/2 way down)